michael-odonovan/michael-odonovan/README.md

 - I work at Comic Relief, a major UK based charity that strives for "A just world free from poverty".
 - In my spare time, I am building a cutting list app for the construction industry called... cuttinglistapp {LINKHERE to come}.
-- Apparently those AI widget things are going to exterminate humankind, but until then I'll probably keep pushing a bit of code.
+- Apparently before long those AI widget things are going to start eating our brains, but until then I'll probably keep pushing a bit of code.

 ### Languages
 Javascript, Typescript, Python, HTML, CSS, Bash, Git